markuplint/markuplint/website/docs/guides/besides-html.md

 ## Applying plugins

-Specify a plugin to apply to the `parser` option on the [configuration file](../configuration/).
+Specify a plugin to apply to the `parser` property on the [configuration file](/configuration/).
-And If it has spec add to the `specs` option.
+And If it has spec add to the `specs` property.
-Set a regular expression that can identify the target file name to the `parser` option key.
+Set a regular expression that can identify the target file name to the `parser` property key.

 ```json title="Use React"
 {